zer0xde4n/entropy-client/README.md

 ## Running the keeper

-Ensure that a private keypair with SOL is in ~/.solana/config/entropy-mainnet-authority.json
+Ensure a SOL funded private keypair is in this file location: ~/.solana/config/entropy-mainnet-authority.json

 ```
 yarn keeper